Mr. Young: Production

 The series was created and executive produced by Dan Signer.
 The series was filmed in front of a live studio audience at 5828 Byrne Road, in Burnaby, British Columbia.

 The series began taping on Thursday, September 30, 2010 and production of Season 1 was completed on Friday, April 15, 2011.
 Through their Facebook page, YTV announced on March 31, 2011, that Mr. Young was the No. 1 show on their network.
 On April 29, 2011, the series was renewed for a second season.
 Filming of Season 2 began in early July 2011 and continued through to January 2012.
 Afterwards, the show had a third season of 28 episodes, bringing the episode total to 80 episodes.
 This third and final season aired from October 16, 2012, to November 28, 2013.

 Broadcast and release

-On September 7, 2011, Corus Entertainment's Nelvana Enterprises and Thunderbird Films announced that they had sold the live-action comedy series to Disney XD channels United States, United Kingdom, Ireland, South Africa, Australia, and New Zealand.
-Nelvana Enterprises is the international distribution agent for Mr. Young, while Nelvana and Thunderbird are co-distributing the series in the United States.
+On September 7, 2011, Corus Entertainment's Nelvana and Thunderbird Films announced that they had sold the live-action comedy series to Disney XD channels United States, United Kingdom, Ireland, South Africa, Australia, and New Zealand.
+Nelvana is the international distribution agent for Mr. Young, while Nelvana and Thunderbird are co-distributing the series in the United States.